bgaldino/sm-quickstart/README.md

 [3] Falcon (test1 - Internal SFDC only)

-There are currently 4 variables to help determine what actions will be attempted.
+There are currently 4 variables to control which actions will be attempted.
 The default value of 1 for each variable indicates that action will be attempted.
 To disable any of the actions, change the value to 0

 The current variables are: